October 2, 2020, 5:00 - 5:45pm - Cocktail hour with Carol L. Douglas. Demo and Talk for upcoming workshop.

 Monday, November 9 to Friday, November 13, 2020, 9:00am to 5:00pm

 This workshop is aimed at helping painters refine their personal technique in plein air.
 All media are welcome: watercolor, pastel, oils and acrylics.
 This is an intensive class, with morning and afternoon on-site painting sessions and lunch-time demos.
-Classes are kept small so every student gets the attention they deserve.
+Classes are in person and kept small (with social distancing) so every student gets the attention they deserve.

 We’ll work on: